 \begin{proof} Indeed, let $\underline{x}:=x_1,\ldots, x_{d-i}$ be a parameter sequence and look at $M:=R/\underline{x}R$.
 Then $\HH^{<i}_{\fm}(M^{\otimes n})\simeq\HH^{<i}_{\fm}(M)=0$ and $\HH^{i}_{\fm}(M^{\otimes n})\simeq\HH^{i}_{\fm}(M)\neq0$.
 Thus, $\depth(M^{\otimes n})=i$ for all $n\geq 1$. \end{proof}

-\begin{observation} Let $(R,\fm)$ be such that its completion is a quotient of equicharacteristic regular local ring by a nonzero element and $M$ be torsion-free of constant rank, of finite projective dimension and locally free.
-Finally, assume that $M\simeq M^\ast$.
+\begin{observation} Let $(R,\fm)$ be such that its completion is a quotient of equicharacteristic regular local ring by a nonzero element and $M$ be of constant rank, of finite projective dimension and locally free.
+Assume in addition that $M\simeq M^\ast$.
 Then $\depth(M^{\otimes i})$ is constant for all $i>2$. \end{observation}